vfalies/EnvDevPHPBase/README.md

 ## Images

-Six PHP versions are available through image's tags:
+Eight PHP versions are available through image's tags:

 - 7.0 FPM
 - 7.1 FPM
 - 7.2 FPM
+- 7.3 FPM
 - 7.0 CLI
 - 7.1 CLI
 - 7.2 CLI
+- 7.3 CLI

 The latest version of EnvDevPHPBase (latest) (`vfac/envdevphpbase`) is a image with the last version of PHP FPM available.